Research

 Supervisors Guillaume Ginolhac, Ammar Mian, Florent Bouchard

-Some contributions to the universality of zeros of random trigonometric functions
+Zeros of random trigonometric functions

-Institution University of Rennes, IRMAR laboratory (Rennes)
+Institution IRMAR, University of Rennes

 Supervisors Jürgen Angst, Guillaume Poly